-With so many students having food allergies we ask that no food be brought into the school for student's birthdays.
-Parents are welcome to provide non-food items for their child's birthday, for example: pencils, erasers, stickers, coloring books, highlighters, or possibly small items related to a topic currently being covered in class.
+Students may bring nut-free treats on their birthdays (no nuts may be in any treat brought to school due to allergies).
+Parents are also welcome to provide non-food items for their child's birthday, for example: pencils, erasers, stickers, coloring books, highlighters, or possibly small items related to a topic currently being covered in class.
 Items can be sent to the office or sent with your child for distribution to his or her classmates.

 Additionally, should parents desire to distribute party invitations during the school day, it is imperative that an invitation be given to every child in the classroom.
 Should parents desire to exclude any classmates, all invitations should be distributed at home and not in the school.
 Parents and other family members are discouraged from sending balloons, banners, flowers and similar items to school on their student's birthday.
 These items are not allowed in the classroom.

-As a special treat the student may have an out-of-uniform day on their birthday.
+As a special treat, each student may have an out-of-uniform day on his/her birthday.